Moving your Infrastructure to the Cloud: How to Maximize Benefits and Avoid Pitfalls

 While every situation will be different, it is useful to articulate the potential areas for cost savings that Cloud Computing can bring to an organization.
 The two biggest savings that are gained from a move to Cloud Computing come from economies of scale and a utility-based pricing model.
 We will look at each of these in turn.

 The Boston Consulting Group (BCG) developed the concept of experience curves to describe how production costs tend to fall in a predictable fashion as the number of units produced increase.
 In other words, the more you produce (or the higher number of units you provide to the marketplace) the lower the unit cost will be.

 Using some analysis of known datacenter and Cloud Computing costs, Jon Moore found(4) that an organization would have to deploy between 5000 and 15000 servers to get the per-server marginal cost to a similar level enjoyed by Cloud Computing vendors.
-A recent report by O'Reilly Media, demonstrated the relative costs of internal IT(5), Managed Services and cloud infrastructure.
-It is important to realize that, if a reputable cloud vendor is chosen, the quality and availability of the cloud service should be significantly higher than both internal IT and managed services.
+A recent report by O'Reilly Media, demonstrated the relative costs of internal IT(5), Managed Operations and cloud infrastructure.
+It is important to realize that, if a reputable cloud vendor is chosen, the quality and availability of the cloud service should be significantly higher than both internal IT and managed operations.